cujojs/when/docs/api.md

 Ensure allows you to execute "cleanup" type tasks in a promise chain.
 It arranges for `onFulfilledOrRejected` to be called, *with no arguments*, when promise is either fulfilled or rejected.  `onFulfilledOrRejected` cannot modify `promise`'s fulfillment value, but may signal a new or additional error by throwing an exception or returning a rejected promise.

 `promise.ensure` should be used instead of `promise.always`.
-It is safer in that it *cannot* transform a failure into a success simply by returning (which `always` could do).
+It is safer in that it *cannot* transform a failure into a success by accident (which `always` could do simply by returning successfully!).

 When combined with `promise.otherwise`, `promise.ensure` allows you to write code that is similar to the familar synchronous `catch`/`finally` pair.
 Consider the following synchronous code: